yortch/openshiftv3-rhoar-workshop/Lab-3-Vert.x-Adjective_Service.md

 The Vertx Unit Api borrows from existing test frameworks like JUnit or QUnit and follows typical Vert.x practices.

 Let's get started wiht asynchronous testing.
-Create a TestCase, "AdjectiveEndpointTest" in the "com.redhat.summit2019" package.
-The test case will make an asynchronous call to our Adjective endpoint and verify that we get a result.
+Create a TestCase, "AdjectiveEndpointTest" in the "com.redhat.summit2019" package ("src/test/com/redhat/summit2019/" folder.)

+Our test case will make an asynchronous call to our Adjective endpoint and verify that we get a result.

 Add the following content to the AdjectiveEndpointTest class: